TKomericki/Rhetos-wiki/Using-the-Domain-Object-Model.md

 Prerequisites:

-* To follow the examples in this tutorial article, you need a working Rhetos application.
+* To follow the examples in this tutorial article, you need a working application with Rhetos framework.
-  You can use any existing application or create a new one from [Create your first Rhetos application](Create-your-first-Rhetos-application).
+  You can use any existing Rhetos application or create a new one from article [Creating a new WCF application with Rhetos framework](Creating-new-WCF-Rhetos-application).
 * Some examples use the entities from the [Bookstore](https://github.com/Rhetos/Bookstore) demo application.
   You can review the bookstore data model in its [DSL scripts](https://github.com/Rhetos/Bookstore/tree/master/src/DslScripts).
   For example, see the `Entity Book` in the *Book.rhe* file.